 The other thing to know about Territories is that some are naturally more dangerous and filled with higher-level enemies than others.
 You can see from the map in-game which areas are likely to be too much for your character by checking the recommended level of that area.
 Some sections of the map even suggest you reach (or at least get near) the New World level cap before attempting to survive there, so always make sure you're ready before wandering into a new Territory.

 That should be enough to answer the common questions of newer players and get you started on your character's path to greatness in New World.
-If you're looking for more New World content, why not check out Ed's thoughts on the game's crafting system?
+If you're looking for more New World content to get you started, why not check out our suggestions for the best New World character builds?